Tetratheca hirsuta: Taxonomy

-Location
+Distribution and habitat

 Tetratheca hirsuta is found on lateritic gravelly soils in open woodland and heath in southwestern Western Australia, in the Darling, Avon and western Eyre districts.

 Cultivation

 First cultivated in England in 1843 (as T. rubriseta), Tetratheca hirsuta is rarely cultivated but has horticultural potential, for rockeries.
 It prefers acidic soils and sunny or part-shaded aspect.
 Pruning stems to just above ground level can rejuvenate the plant.